Hands of a guy on laptop keyboard

 Writing about this complex interplay itself is demanding.
 For this reason, I used AI to help me compose this part of the text.
 I consulted the knowledge embedded in our own AI system, DiploAI.
 As this question is very philosophical, I chose DiploAI’s philosopher agent and then aligned the text with my own knowledge and writing style.
 Afterall, part of the AI Apprenticeship is to acquire the skills not just of building our own chatbots, but to learn how to best incorporate them into our everyday lives.

-The advantage of using our own system, is that it is built upon the expert knowledge of more than 20 years of our entire organisation.
-In other words, it comprises the cognitive proximity and intuition of all of our colleagues.
-Embedded in articles, blogs, and also our internal annotation system.
-Thanks to a very diligent design, the sources of the output are transparent by providing links to the actual source.
+The advantage of using our own system is that it is built upon the expert knowledge of more than 20 years of our organisation.
+In other words, it comprises the cognitive proximity and intuition of all of our colleagues, embedded in articles, blogs, and also our internal annotation system.
+Thanks to its very diligent design, the sources of the output are transparent through the provision of links to the actual source.
 This reduces the risk of unwanted random output (known as ‘hallucinations’) and allows me to use our chatbot as a reliable assistant for my research and publications in the spirit of my organisation, Diplo.

 To finetune the tone of this specific paragraph, I used Gemini.
 Why?
-Because at the moment it is the easier tool for this purpose.
+Because at the moment it is the easiest tool for this purpose.
 My convenience however comes at a price.
-The price is that I am giving away parts of my knowledge to Gemini, instead of keeping it to a system that is mine.
+The price is that I am giving away parts of my knowledge to Gemini, instead of keeping it within a system that is mine.

 My human takeaway